 - (European format) CV

-- Copy of academic transcripts and diploma (translated certified copy if original is not in English)
+- Copy of academic transcripts and diploma (including copy of original and translated certified copy if original is not in English)

 - Copy of school-leaving certificate (high school certificate) (translated certified copy if original is not in English)